-We live as sent people who have experienced the grace of the Lord Jesus Christ and the amazing love of the Father, and it is both our calling and our privilege to be heralds of this life-transforming Gospel.
+We are learning to live as sent people who have experienced the grace of the Lord Jesus Christ and the amazing love of the Father, and it is both our calling and our privilege to be heralds of this life-transforming Gospel.

 WE ARE SERVANTS